Connect with others who understand.

 High-Dose Prednisone

-How Prednisone Dose Affects Your Side Effects
+How Prednisone Dose Impacts Your Side Effects

 While prednisone can help improve your lupus symptoms, some people experience bothersome side effects.
 Like many medications, prednisone’s side effects are typically worse at higher doses.